Key Takeaways

 REBT has been shown to help people manage symptoms of many different mental health concerns, including:

-Advantages and disadvantages of REBT
+Strengths and limitations of REBT

 Like other forms of CBT, REBT can help people manage the stress brought on by irrational beliefs.
 This can provide relief from symptoms of many different mental health concerns.